opencost/opencost-website/docs/install.md

 This install method provides access to all OpenCost and Community Kubecost functionality, can scale to large clusters, and is available for free.

-<ins>Alternative install options:<ins>
+## Alternative install options

-* You can run [helm template](https://helm.sh/docs/helm/helm_template/) against the [Kubecost helm chart](https://github.com/kubecost/cost-analyzer-helm-chart/) to generate local YAML output.
+- You can run [helm template](https://helm.sh/docs/helm/helm_template/) against the [Kubecost helm chart](https://github.com/kubecost/cost-analyzer-helm-chart/) to generate local YAML output.
 This requires extra effort when compared to directly installing the helm chart but is more flexible than deploying static YAML.

-* You can install via [flat manifest](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/README.md#manifest).
+- You can install via [flat manifest](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/README.md#manifest).
 This install path provides less flexibility for managing your deployment and has several product limitations, e.g. Thanos is not easily enabled.

-* Lastly, you can deploy the OpenCost directly as a pod.
+- Lastly, you can deploy the OpenCost directly as a pod.
 Directions for this install path are available [here](https://github.com/kubecost/opencost/blob/master/deploying-as-a-pod.md).
 This install path just deploys the underlying OpenCost allocation model with a limited UI or is not meant to be enterprise-ready.